 “No one’s here,” Jabez stated, which just made me burst out laughing and earned me a scornful look.

-“Really,” I said in between bouts of laughter, and now he had joined in.
+“Really,” I managed to say in between bouts of laughter, and he had joined in.

 Laughter is contagious and when we each started to reflect on what we just said, well it was imbecilic comedy drawn out of total fatigue and, I guess, the relief at getting here.
 That feeling of ‘having made it’ was however tinged with the nervous uncertainty of finding no one at home.